U.S. MOB TRASHES NAZI FLAG, GERMAN CONSUL PROTESTS

 Milestones on the Road to the Holocaust Began with Legally Marginalizing German Jews

 Above: The anti-Semitic Nuremberg Laws established a pseudoscientific basis for racial identification and with it state-sanctioned or state-sponsored social, political, and professional ostracism, harassment, and oppression.
 In their most warped and destructive form, Nazi racial laws eventually made it thinkable to murder 6 million people of Jewish ancestry on an industrial scale, quite apart from murdering millions of non-Germans.
 As shown in this chart from 1935, only people with four German grandparents (four empty circles in top row left) were of “German blood” (deutschbluetig) and thus Aryans.
-A Jew (Jude, pl.
+A Jew (Jude [m] or Jüdin [f], pl.
 Juden) was someone who descended from three or four Jewish grandparents (black circles in top row right).
 Stranded in a racial no-man’s land between Jews and Aryans were “Jewish mixed-breeds” (Mischlinge) of the “first or second degree” (1 Grades, 2 Grades).
-A Jewish grandparent was defined as a person who is or was a member of a Jewish religious community.
+A Jewish grandparent was defined as a person who is or was a member of the Jewish religious community.
 (Strangely, non-practicing Jews as most Mischlinge were raised to be, Christians who had converted to Judaism, and Jews who had converted to Christianity were all considered members of the Jewish religious community biologically and socially under the law.)
 The chart went on to list allowed marriages (“Ehe gestattet”) and forbidden marriages (“Ehe verboten”).

 Above: The pages in the Ahnenpass (Proof of Aryan Ancestry) documented the non-Jewish lineage of citizens of Nazi Germany and Austria.
 A proven Aryan lineage was required for working in the professions, attending high school or the university, owning real estate, and even getting married.

-Left: In a state-managed campaign, Nazi Stormtroopers (SA “brownshirt” thugs who numbered three million in 1934) affix a poster to the window of a Berlin store with the words “Germans!
+Left: In a state-managed campaign, Nazi Stormtroopers (SA “brownshirt” thugs who numbered 3 million in 1934) affix a poster to the window of a Berlin store with the words “Germans!
 Defend yourselves!
 Do not buy from Jews!” (“Deutsche!
 Wehrt Euch!
 Kauft nicht bei Juden!”), April 1, 1933.
-Other signs included “Whoever Buys from Jews Is Stealing the Nation’s Assets” (“Wer beim Juden kauft stiehlt Volksvermoegen”), “The Jews Are Our Misfortune!” (“Die Juden sind unser Unglueck!”), and “Go to Palestine!” (“Geh nach Palaestina!”).
+Other signs included “Whoever Buys from a Jew Is Stealing the Nation’s Assets” (“Wer beim Juden kauft stiehlt Volksvermoegen”), “The Jews Are Our Misfortune!” (“Die Juden sind unser Unglueck!”), and “Go to Palestine!” (“Geh nach Palaestina!”).
 German shopkeepers sometimes placed signs on their front doors, “Jews Not Welcome” (“Juden nicht erwuenscht”).
 Park benches bore labels “For Aryans Only” (“Nur fuer Arier”) and bathing beaches were touted as Judenfrei.

 Right: German race laws required Jews to change their middle (second) name to “Israel” (male) or “Sara” (female) for use in all official communication and in legal and business documents.
 Portrait photographers, even Jewish ones, were kept busy producing photographs for the new ID cards.
-German passport holder Betty Sara Loewenstein, whose passport sprouted a large red “J” for “Juedin” (Jewish woman), was allowed to leave Germany but not return.
+German passport holder Betty Sara Loewenstein, whose passport sprouted a large red “J” for “Jüdin” (Jewish female), was allowed to leave Germany but not return.